plomlompom/PlomWiki/README.txt

 new PHP code into the PlomWiki/plugins/ directory and refer to its relative location on a line in the file PlomWiki/plugins.txt.
 All those files referenced will be required by plomwiki.php every time it is run.

+The markup for internal links and for linebreaks/paragraphs is inserted as the plugin PlomWiki/plugins/standard_markup.php.
+Any text manipulation function can be added as a markup plugin by activating its code in plugins.txt and by calling said function in PlomWiki/markups.txt which contains the list of markups called by Markup() on a text in the order in which they are to be applied.

 To avoid unfinished DB manipulations / DB corruptions, any task writing to PlomWiki/pages/ and the directories below it is not done directly but first